Di-Ca-N/msc-dl/README.md

 # msc-dl
+NOTE: This repository is archived.
+Similat funcionalities can be obtained using [youtube-dl](https://youtube-dl.org/).

 Command line interface to download only audio from Youtube videos.
 It gets (from a file) a list of search terms and downloads the audio of the first video retrieved by a youtube search.